Anisha100/Stock-price-prediction/README.md

-Stock price prediction of AAPL using Stacked LSTM
+Stock price prediction of GOOGLE using Stacked LSTM